anthonyjlee/nova/README.md

 # NIA (Nova Intelligence Architecture)

-> **Project Status (2025-01-07)**: Core components complete, fixing agent coordination tests before starting frontend development.
+> **Project Status (2025-01-08)**: Core components complete, improved code organization (Docker services and test structure).
+Preparing for frontend development.

 NIA is a sophisticated multi-agent system built on TinyTroupe that combines metacognition (Nova) with domain-specific tasks.
 The system features: